bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 </details>

-Lastly, Internet Explorer 8 and 9 do not correctly define styles for a few HTML5 inline-block level elements.
+<p>Lastly, Internet Explorer 8 and 9 do not correctly define styles for a
+few HTML5 inline-block level elements.
 As before, these styles will need to be explicitly stated.
-After which, all versions of Internet Explorer should be good to go using any new HTML5 elements.
+After which, all versions of Internet Explorer should be good to go using any new HTML5 elements.</p>

 ```
  1  audio,